The Big news from the College is that Dr. Jeff Groff has been named the 2019-20 WV Professor of the Year!

-The College of Natural Sciences and Mathematics offers students opportunities to learn and grow as scientists, scholars, and citizens.
-You will find students in our school with a series of diverse, but related majors ranging from conceptual and theoretical fields to basic sciences.
+Greetings from the College of Science, Technology, Engineering, and Mathematics we are committed to offering students opportunities to learn and grow as scientists, scholars, and citizens.
+You will find students in our college with a series of diverse, but related majors ranging from conceptual and theoretical fields to basic sciences.
 Students interested in pre-professional training, science education, and careers in traditional areas of science can be found in our classes as can students from every department on campus.

-The College of Natural Sciences and Mathematics is home to four academic departments.
+The College of Science, Technology, Engineering, and Mathematics is home to four academic departments.
 In addition to students selecting majors in the College, other Shepherd students will complete courses in the College as part of the Core Curriculum.
-Our faculty works closely with majors and non-majors alike to foster their academic and creative growth in an effort to help prepare them for the ever changing and complex world of the 21st century.
+Our faculty works closely with majors and non-majors alike to foster their academic and creative growth in an effort to help prepare them for the ever-changing and complex world of the 21st century.

 Shepherd is also working to expand its profile as a research institution, and in cooperation with the PBM Foundation is pleased and privileged to have established relationships with leading research scientists in the field of Photobiomodulation (PBM).
-These outstanding individuals will have a continuing relationship with the University as Adjunct Research Professors, allowing them to conduct research work in the natural sciences fields as part of the Shepherd faculty.
+These outstanding individuals will have a continuing relationship with the University as Adjunct Research Professors, allowing them to conduct research work in the fields of Science, Technology, Engineering, and Mathematics as part of the Shepherd faculty.

 From undergraduate student-faculty research to off-site researchers, internships, and seminar discussions, our programs are rooted in active learning.
 The variety of research and collaborative efforts of the faculty is a testament to their dedication and motivation.
-Please take the time to explore all that the College of Natural Sciences and Mathematics has to offer.
+Please take the time to explore all that the College of Science, Technology, Engineering, and Mathematics has to offer.

 Robert J. Warburton, Ph.D.